EIGHT HOURS TO LANDFALL

 "Coastal residents between Cairns and Townsville are specifically warned of the DANGEROUS storm tide as the cyclone crosses the coast.
 The sea is likely to steadily rise up to a level which will be significantly above the normal tide, with damaging waves, strong currents and flooding of low-lying areas extending some way inland."

-few inches, tidal surges of 2 to 3 metres are being predicted.
+Normal tides in this part of Queensland vary by a few inches, tidal surges of 2 to 3 metres are being predicted.
 The ABM warning quoted above was issued nine hours before the expected land fall.

 Some of the most beautiful and most famous tourist resorts in Australia now lie directly in the path of Cyclone Larry.
 The tourist mecca of Cairns has a low sea wall, and the main tourist drag and parts of the CBD sit only metres from the wall.